Modeling Light Signals Using Data from the First Pulsed Neutron Source Program at the DUNE Vertical Drift ColdBox Test Facility at CERN Neutrino Platform: Samples

 \subsection{Monte Carlo}

-The simulation of the PNS at the CB is implemented in Fluka2024.1~\cite{Fluka} as shown in Fig.~\ref{fig:Flukageo}, taking advantage of Fluka's good modeling of neutron transport and nuclear deexcitation.
+The simulation of the PNS at the CB is implemented in Fluka2024.1~\cite{Fluka} as shown in Fig.~\ref{fig:Flukageo}, taking advantage of Fluka's detailed modeling of neutron transport and nuclear deexcitation.
 In the simulation, each event corresponds to a single neutron from the DDG, and all neutrons are emitted at time zero.
 Optical photons are produced and transported both in the active readout LAr volume and the non-active regions.
 The adopted scintillation light yield is 2.55$\times$10$^{4}$ photons/MeV, as estimated by LArQL\cite{LArQL} for a Minimum Ionizing particle (MIP) in an electric field of 454 V/cm.
 The same scintillation photon yield is used for both the active and inactive LAr regions.
 LArQL has been validated on data at 500 V/cm, where the expected light yield is 2.4$\times$10$^{4}$ photons/MeV.
-The fast and slow time constants (6 ns and 1.5 $\mu$s) of Ar scintillation light are used.
+The values of the fast and slow time constants of Ar scintillation light used are 6 ns and 1.5 $\mu$s, respectively.
 A Rayleigh length of 90 cm is adopted as well as an infinite absorption length~\cite{Fluka_validation}.
 A photon detection efficiency (PDE) of 3\% is used for all XAs.
 To decrease CPU time, only 1/10 of the optical photons are tracked.
 These scale factors are taken into account later in the analysis of the MC sample.

 Typical physics processes relevant for neutrons from the PNS include neutron inelastic interactions, neutron elastic interactions, and neutron captures.
 Each process could leave energy deposits in LAr and generate scintillation light.
 Events where there is either energy deposition in active LAr, or one neutron capture in active LAr, or scintillation photons arriving at the XAs from neutron interactions on any inactive materials, are recorded.
 For each recorded event, interactions occurring in all regions, the associated energy depositions, and optical photons are all stored.
 The recorded events correspond to approximately 3.2\% of generated neutrons.
 Events with one neutron capture are 0.04\% of the generated neutrons.